 At Boulders Beach you can have a real penguin experience!
 These animals walk on the beach and swim in the sea and while you stay seated at an appropriate distance, they will walk right up to you!

 This area is famous for its rock formations and named after the rare cedar tree, which still grows there.
-You can find well-preserved paintings on many of the rocks, the oldest of which were created some 6,000 years ago.
+You can find well-preserved paintings on many of the rocks, the oldest of which was created some 6,000 years ago.

 TSITSIKAMMA CANOPY TOUR

 An adventure in the rainforest of Tsisikamma; a zip line whizzing through the woods at an altitude of about 30 meters.
-At this altitude you can get acquainted with special flora and fauna.
+At this altitude, you can get acquainted with special flora and fauna.

 VISIT A WILDLIFE SHELTER

-In several places, including for example in Hoedspruit of Storms River, you can visit a rehabilitation centre where injured animals are taken care of before being released.
+In several places, including for example in Hoedspruit of Storms River, you can visit a rehabilitation center where injured animals are taken care of before being released.
 See for yourself how elephants, monkeys or felines are taken care of here.

 SURFING IN ELANDS BAY